MicrosoftDocs/cpp-docs/docs/data/mfc-database-classes-odbc-and-dao.md

 -   [Using Database Classes with Documents and Views](../data/mfc-using-database-classes-with-documents-and-views.md)

 -   [Using Database Classes Without Documents and Views](../data/mfc-using-database-classes-without-documents-and-views.md)

--   Check the Microsoft Universal Data Access Web site at [http://go.microsoft.com/fwlink/?LinkId=121548](http://go.microsoft.com/fwlink/?linkid=121548) for updates to and news about ODBC and DAO.

 ## See Also
  [Data Access Programming (MFC/ATL)](../data/data-access-programming-mfc-atl.md)